USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

 Literal Config Tags
 +++++++++++++++++++
-In the example above, the drive_cycle property holds a 'literal' tag, which means that the part of the string associated with that tag will not automatically be evaluated (turned into a numeric or other value, but rather taken literally).
+In the example above, the drive_cycle property holds a 'literal' tag, which means the part of the string associated with that tag will not automatically be evaluated (turned into a numeric or other value, but rather taken literally).
 Typically this would be used for something like file names or other strings.
 Literal tags may be evaluated in user scripts.
 For example, if the literal tag was the name of script then that script may be called in the user pre- or post-processing scripts at the appropriate time to perform whatever its function is.
-Literal tags can be used to hold a single value or, combined with delayed evaluation (in a user script, instead of during config string parsing) may hold multiple values.
+Literal tags can be used to hold a single value or, when combined with delayed evaluation (in a user script, instead of during config string parsing) may hold multiple values.
 For example, within a config string, these are possible uses of the CYC: tag:

 ::

     CYC:EPA_IM240
     CYC:{''EPA_FTP_NOSOAK'',''EPA_HWFET'',''EPA_US06''}

-In the first example, the CYC: tag refers to a single drive cycle file, EPA_IM240.mat which will used for the simulation.
-In the second case, the CYC: tag used to store a string representation of a Matlab cell array of drive cycle strings.
+In the first example, the CYC: tag refers to a single drive cycle file, EPA_IM240.mat which will be used for the simulation.
+In the second case, the CYC: tag is used to store a string representation of a Matlab cell array of drive cycle strings.
 In this case, sim_config.drive_cycle would be:

 ::

     '{''EPA_FTP_NOSOAK'',''EPA_HWFET'',''EPA_US06''}'

-Which would evaluate (using the Matlab eval() or evalin() command) to the cell array of strings:
+Which would evaluate (using the Matlab eval() or evalin() command) the cell array of strings:

 ::

     {'EPA_FTP_NOSOAK','EPA_HWFET','EPA_US06'}

 Drive cycle loading of a single cycle or the combining of multiple cycles into a single cycle is automatically handled in class_REVS_sim_case.load_drive_cycles() but the same concept can apply to user-defined literal tags used by user scripts.
-Drive cycle creation and handling will be discussed in further detail below.
+Drive cycle creation and handling will be discussed in further detail later.

 Eval Config Tags
 ++++++++++++++++

-As shown above, the class_REVS_sim_config ETW_lbs property is an 'eval' tag which means its value will be automatically evaluated by the class_REV_sim_config in the parse_key() method.
+As shown previously, the class_REVS_sim_config ETW_lbs property is an 'eval' tag which means its value will be automatically evaluated by the class_REV_sim_config in the parse_key() method.
 If the eval tag is created with a default value then that value will be used if the tag is not specified by the user.
 Eval tags should be numeric or should refer to variables available in the workspace.
 An eval tag may evaluate to a single value or a vector of multiple values to perform variable sweeps.
 For example, the following would all be valid eval tags within a config string:

 ::